-- CSBG staff must continue to expand on the agency's resource guide, which is currently in process and kept up to date.
-Referrals to proper agencies and partners will assist our clients in having all of their needs met including those that are outside the purview of the agency. - More agencies and community officials must be encouraged to attend interagency meetings in order to build stronger communication about available resources, which can be shared with those in need at even more entry points into the system. - The agency must continue to work toward finding more program funding so that a greater number of people can be served. - The agency needs to conduct outreach to current and former military members and to form stronger partnerships with local veterans' service programs. - At this point of uncertainty due to COVID-19, the Big Sandy Area Community Action Program must continue creating ways to provide services remotely to the public in order to keep staff and clients safe.
+- More agencies and community officials must be encouraged to attend interagency meetings in order to build stronger communication about available resources, which can be shared with those in need at even more entry points into the system. - The agency must continue to work toward finding more program funding so that a greater number of people can be served. - While the agency currently works with partners to provide vision services the area, we need to look for further options and build strong partnerships to assist people with health services including dental and hearing services. - The agency needs to conduct outreach to current and former military members and to form stronger partnerships with local veterans' service programs. - The agency must continue to work toward getting more parents involved in student's education.